Eddie Roberts (boxer): Professional career

 Roberts left the Navy and asked Jack Connors in late 1921 if Connors would be his coach (Connors was also the coach of future Welterweight World champion, Freddie Steele and briefly the coach of the future 15th governor of Washington Albert Rosellini), Connors accepted, Roberts left the Navy and had his professional debut on September 2, 1922, at the age of 19 in the Welterweight weight class with a win against Fred Kelly.
 Roberts' popularity and skill grew quickly, and by 1923, he was participating in main event fights like the one at the now Kaiser Convention Center against Oakland Jimmy Duffy.

-On March 6, 1924, Roberts became the Pacific Northwest Welterweight Champion after winning against Ted Krache in a round six points decision, 19 days later he lost the title to Bobby Harper but would later regain it after winning against Harper on November 20, 1924.
-Roberts would lose the title again 19 days later and would never regain it.
+On March 6, 1924, Roberts became the Pacific Northwest Welterweight Champion after winning against Ted Krache in a round six points decision, 19 days later he lost the title to Bobby Harper but later regained it after winning against Harper on November 20, 1924.
+Roberts lost the title again 19 days later and never regained it.

-Roberts's most notable event of his career was on December 4, 1926, where he fought against Joe Dundee and won in a first round knockout after only 4 seconds earning him 400 dollars, a big amount of publicity and the nickname KO.
-Roberts would however lose the rematch in a ten-round unanimous decision a month later in front of over 18 thousand spectators inside Madison Square Garden.
-Dundee would go on to become World Welterweight Champion.
+The most notable event of Roberts's career was on December 4, 1926, where he fought against Joe Dundee and won in a first-round knockout after only 4 seconds earning him 400 dollars and a great deal of publicity.
+However, he lost the rematch in a ten-round unanimous decision a month later in front of over 18,000 spectators in Madison Square Garden.
+Dundee later became World Welterweight Champion.

 On March 22, 1927, Roberts won a bout against Olympic athlete Jack Zivic with a round twelve-points decision.

 On April 4, 1927, Roberts lost a bout against Olympic athlete Al Mello with a round-one knockout.

 At the end of 1927, Roberts was seventh place in the Welterweight division.

 On March 12, 1928, Roberts lost a bout against future Welterweight and Middleweight champion Young Corbett III with a round-nine knockout.

 On February 7, 1930, Roberts had a draw with Gorilla Jones after fighting for ten rounds.

-Retirement and life after
+Retirement from boxing and acting career

-On August 19, 1931, at the age of 28 Roberts sustained two small fractures of the jaw, this occurred during his bout with Buddy Gorman.
-This incident would be the final catalyst that would push Roberts into his retirement from boxing.
+On August 19, 1931, at the age of 28, Roberts sustained two small fractures of the jaw, this occurred during his bout with Buddy Gorman.
+This incident was the catalyst that pushed Roberts into his retirement from boxing, aside from a few bouts here and there in the coming years.